-Who is looking for savory- sweet delicious BAKED Japanese croquette?
+Who is looking for a savory and sweet delicious BAKED Japanese croquette?

-It’s still crispy on the outside, but very creamy on the inside.
+It’s still crispy on the outside and very creamy on the inside.

-I hope these ideas will save your kitchen time!
+I hope these ideas will save you time in the kitchen!

 <BAKED JAPANESE CROQUETTE >